San Diego Perjury Defense Lawyers

 San Diego Perjury Lawyers

 Perjury is a crime that involves concealing information or lying while under oath.
 Though this crime is often associated with the courtroom, it can encompass a broad variety of situations where someone intentionally obscures the truth in a legal matter.
 You may be charged with perjury if you are accused of making fake documents, lying on an application, or even providing inaccurate information on your tax returns.

 In the state of California, this charge can lead to as much as 4 years in state prison.
 Because of the serious risk associated with a conviction, you should not face your charges without legal counsel.
-That is why if you have been charged with perjury in the North County area, you should not hesitate to contact jD LAW at (760) 630-2000.
+That is why if you have been charged with perjury in the North County area, you should not hesitate to contact jD Law Criminal Defense Attorneys at (760) 630-2000.
 Our San Diego perjury defense attorney can review your situation and build a strong defense case on your behalf.

 The specific definition of perjury is found under California Penal Code 118 PC, but it is technically covered under Penal Code 118-131 PC.
 This makes the law especially complex for anyone who does not have a thorough understanding of the California justice system.
 Working with a knowledgeable attorney may be your best chance at preventing a serious conviction.

 Perjury, under California law, is the act of stating or presenting information as fact when you know it to be false while under oath.
 This goes beyond simple lying in casual conversations, stating personal opinions in a courtroom, or providing misinformation that you believe to be the truth.
 Perjury involves willfully making a statement that could impact a criminal investigation or civil case, whether stated orally or in writing.
 This means that you can be found guilty of perjury if you falsify information on a legal document, such as an affidavit or certificate.